 We assume that the MAV has a payload capacity of one package and hence must return to the truck after each delivery.
 We also assume that the truck is capable of recharging the MAV after each delivery and that it has an operating range sufficient for the entire delivery mission.
+We envision that recharging will be done via battery swap to minimize the delay between flights.
+These swaps could be done either by a human operator, or by using autonomous battery swapping mechanisms [2], [3].

 The goal of this paper is to propose a framework to compute a minimum cost cooperative route enabling the MAV to visit each delivery point in the environment as efficiently as possible.
 To this end, we will abstract the problem on a graph and formulate the Heterogeneous Delivery Problem (HDP) as a discrete optimal path planning problem.
 Solutions consist of routes, computed for the truck and the quadrotor through the graph, that minimize the total cost of deliveries.